alpine-docker/k8s/README.md

 # kubectl versions

-You should check in [kubernetes versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html), it lists the kubectl version and used as image tags.
+You should check in [kubernetes versions](https://kubernetes.io/releases/), it lists the kubectl latest minor versions and used as image tags.

 # Involve with developing and testing